michellesri/portland-201d2/week-2/2-tue-lab/README.md

 Create a prototype of the webpage with randomly generated data, constrainied within the boundary values in the table above (e.g., with a min, max of 0 and 4, respectively, the random number can be 0, 1, 2, 3, or 4).

 - Jenny plans to have stores in Beaverton, Hillsboro, Downtown, NorthEast, Clackamas, and PDX-airport.
 Obviously the number of delivery runs must be less than or equal to the number of pizzas sold (e.g., it would not make sense for drivers to deliver 3 pizzas to 10 locations).
-For each location, show a list that looks like the following example output in terms of format and the types of data to show:
+For each location, show a list that looks like the following example output in terms of format and the types of data to show.
+Note that your numbers will not be the same as the numbers in the table below since your numbers will be randomly generated.

 Beaverton
 - 8:00am 0 pizzas, 0 deliveries -- [ driver not recommended ]
 - 9:00am 4 pizzas, 2 deliveries -- [ drivers recommended: 1 ]
-- 10:00am 15 pizzas, 8 deliveries -- [ drivers recommended: 2 ]
+- 10:00am 3 pizzas, 3 deliveries -- [ drivers recommended: 1 ]
 - 11:00am etc., same kind of thing calculated for each hour
 - 12 noon
 - 1:00pm